 - Strains Resources

 - Creates More Waste

 - Spreads Disease

 It’s pretty self-explanatory.
-As the global population continues to expand, there will be an increased demand for food, water, land, and “stuff” – each of these things requires energy (fossil fuel consumption, pollution, and GHG emissions), water (strains the already limited supply of freshwater), land (destruction of animal habitats and deforestation), and people (increase in waste, spread of disease, food shortages, etc.).
+As the global population continues to expand, there will be an increased demand for food, water, land, and “stuff” – each of these things requires energy (fossil fuel consumption, pollution, and GHG emissions), water (strains the already limited supply of freshwater), land (destruction of animal habitats and deforestation), and people (increase in waste, the spread of disease, food shortages, etc.).
 Almost all environmental problems have an underlying source: over-population.
 So how should we go about limiting population growth?

 How to Limit Population Growth

 To lessen the lifespan of over-population, here are a few options:

 One way to limit or decrease population growth is by increasing sex education in schools around the globe.
 So far, sex education programs have been a success, at least according to the results of a recent study by Trisha Mueller, MPH, an epidemiologist at the CDC, and her colleagues; they conducted a survey of more than 2,000 teens between the ages of 15 and 19.
 The findings were released in the Journal of Adolescent Health – these were some of their major results:

 - Teenage girls who received sex education had a 59% reduced risk of having sexual intercourse before age 15 compared with those who did not get sex education before their first intercourse.